 Store these guys in the fridge but be amazed at their silky smooth texture – even when eaten cold.
 All I can say is it is near impossible to stop at one.

 Rich and creamy dark chocolate truffles made with just 3 ingredients.

-- Sift the cocoa powder into a separate bowl.
-Once the ganache has become firm, remove from the freezer and use a cookie scoop or a teaspoon to spoon out the truffles and roll them smooth in your hands.
-Drop them into the cocoa powder and roll around until completely coated before removing and setting on a plate.
+- Drop the truffles into the cocoa powder and roll around until completely coated before removing and setting on a plate.
 Continue until all truffles are done.
 Store in the fridge.